AlexanderLeonhardt/mern-template/README.md

-# mern template
+# MERN + Socket.io Template
- Template project for creating a web application using the famous MERN stack.
+ Template project for creating a web application using the famous MERN stack with Socket.io